Air Conditioner Repair Checklist

 - Switch off electricity completely at the breaker or outside switch.

 - Remove greenery debris around the unit.
 Once you’ve removed bigger refuse within a two-foot space, you can use a fine-bristled brush or vacuum to gingerly remove dust from the equipment’s fins.
-Warped fins can also hurt efficiency, so you can attempt to reshape them with a blunt knife.
+Warped fins can also hurt efficiency.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the system.
 Don’t get liquid on the fan motor.